maximhq/maxim-py/README.md

 ## Version changelog

+### 3.7.1

+- fix: Signal registration only happens if the current thread is main thread

 ### 3.7.0

 - feat: Prompt, PromptVersionConfig, and RunnablePrompt now expose a `provider` field to indicate the LLM provider (e.g., 'openai', 'anthropic').